ploomber/sql/course-material/advanced-querying-techniques/subqueries.md

 # Using subqueries

-Subqueries, also known as nested queries or inner query, is a technique embedded within another query.
+A subquery is a technique that essentially embeds a query within another query.
 It enables users to run a query that has some kind of relation to another query in the same SQL statement.
-In simpler terms, a subquery is a query within a query.

 Let's demonstrate how powerful subqueries are by continuing with our banking data.